CodeYourFuture/immersive-go-course/docker-cloud/README.md

 A set of good practices exists for developing software for production use by thousands or millions of people.
 One example of this is Continuous Integration & Continuous Deployment, referred to as CI/CD.
 We're going to focus on the "CI" component of this, which means:

 - working with version control (Git)
-- running automated checks on the code added to Git (specifically, test)
+- running automated checks on the code added to Git (specifically, tests)
 - automating the steps required to "build" a version of the application that could be deployed to production (specifically, building a Docker image and pushing it to a shared repository)

 This automation runs in the cloud — _not_ on developer laptops — so that it is highly reproducible and the same for whoever writes the the code.
 The idea is that, should the tests fail, the code will not be built or pushed to the repository, so it's harder to push buggy code to production.